frenchy64/frenchy64.github.io/_posts/2018-04-07-gradual-macro.markdown

 # A Solution: Typed Clojure

 Typed Clojure takes a different approach.
-Let's try the previous exercise in Typed Clojure.
+Let’s try the previous exercise in Typed Clojure.
 We define a function `f` that increments its argument.

 ```clojure